h5law/pokt-ibc-integration/phase1/ics24/ics24.md

 | provableStore | "receipts/ports/{identifier}/channels/{identifier}/sequences/{sequence}"    | bytes          | ICS 4      |
 | provableStore | "acks/ports/{identifier}/channels/{identifier}/sequences/{sequence}"        | bytes          | ICS 4      |

 Paths in the `provableStore` **must** be reserved for the IBC module's handler interface.
 In the event where new paths are added to the IBC spec they cannot be used by any other module.
 For the `privateStore` the paths can be used by other modules.
-However, to aid in simplicity as the `privateStore` refers to IBC related data, it would best be combined into a sigle IBC store.
+However, to aid in simplicity as the `privateStore` refers to IBC related data, it would best be combined into a single IBC store interface that doesn't distinguish between private and provable.

 This allows for the paths to remain open for additions when/if they come from the IBC specification as it changes over time, but also allows for a more simplistic implementation as we can treat all the different stores as part of a single store related to the IBC module of the Pocket Network.